Los Angeles to Sydney · the Pacific crossing

 Takeoff is 10pm Los Angeles, Tuesday.
 Land 7am Sydney, Thursday morning.
 You crossed the international dateline; Wednesday simply didn’t exist for you.
 Your body has been awake through what felt like Tuesday night but it’s now Thursday in Sydney.
 Most travelers arrive zombied for two days.

-What Steadway does for your LAX to SYD
+What Steadway does for your Los Angeles to Sydney flight.

 One step from the path